meg768/homey-tesla-vehicle/README.md

 Install the app.
 Go to app settings and enter the refresh token and you are ready to go.
 The following devices are available.

+This is an early version.
+It might help to make sure your Tesla(s) are online before installing.
+For now, a more solid product is the Tesla Smart Charger.

 ## Devices
 The folllowing devices are available.

 ![alt text](/images/devices.png)

 ### Air conditioner